-Most of the larger midstream companies have taken decisive measures to conserve cash and "right-the-ship" during this global pandemic, and believe this disciplined behavior will continue.
-Cash-flow metrics have improved across the board after companies reduced capex and growth spending over the last 18+ months, which we expect to continue throughout 2021.
-Added cost reductions and increased asset optimizations should continue to fortify balance sheets, while offering management teams further opportunities to reduce debt levels.
+Midstream energy has been a sector in transition for several years.
+Most of the larger midstream companies have taken decisive measures to conserve cash and "right-the-ship" during this global pandemic, and we believe this disciplined behavior will continue.
+Cash-flow metrics have improved across the board after companies reduced capex and growth spending over the last 18+ months.
+Many larger companies are now free cash flow positive for the first time, an important inflection point.
+Added cost reductions and increased asset optimization should continue to fortify balance sheets, while offering management teams further opportunities to reduce debt levels and also returning cash to shareholders.

 Moreover, improvements in fundamentals are finally starting to be reflected in stock prices.
-However, while a recovery is clearly underway, uncertainty as to the pace and timing of a full re-opening of the US and global economy may give investors pause.
-As economic activity continues to slowly ramp, stocks should increasingly price in not only the short-term economic recovery bounce, but also the long-term positive benefits from the significant transformational corporate reform that has occurred over the past few years.
-All of which spells better times ahead for the midstream group, in our view.
+However, while a recovery is clearly underway, uncertainty as to the pace and timing of a full re-opening of the US and global economy may give investors pause-evidenced by performance earlier this quarter.
+As economic activity continues to slowly ramp, stocks should increasingly price in not only the short-term recovery, but also the long-term positive benefits from the significant transformational corporate reform that has occurred over the past few years.
+All of which should spell better times ahead for the midstream group.